 The autumn rut at Knole

-The rut is the deers’ mating season.
+October sees the start of the rut, the deers’ mating season.
 It happens every autumn, when antlers and egos are fully grown and testosterone runs high.
 Whilst there's never a good time to get close to the deer, now is certainly time to keep your distance.

 The rut occurs in October when the male deer, known as stags or bucks, fight over females and assert their dominance within the herd.
 The stronger the buck, the more likely he is to father children.
 The rut takes place when the bucks lock horns and push against each other.
-It only lasts a couple of weeks, so competition is fierce.
+It only lasts a couple of weeks, so competition is fierce and testorone is high.

 Once spring arrives, the deers' antlers fall off.
 This is a process known as ‘casting’.
-Bucks are the first to cast their antlers first, in March.
-The younger deer and those with smaller antlers cast theirs later, in April and May.
-They’ll all grow new ones later in the year.
+Bucks are the first to cast their antlers in March, the younger deer and those with smaller antlers cast theirs later in April and May.
+A new set of antlers are then grown later in the year.

 Find out more

-The deer get all the food they need from the park grassland and from Knole's Park and Deer Keeper, Dom Andrews.
-Dom has a seasonal blog where you can find out how Dom cares for the deer and what to look out for in the ancient estate.
+The deer get all the food they need from the park grassland, supplemented by the Knole Estate's Park and Deer Keeper, Dom Andrews.
+Dom has a seasonal blog where you can find out how he cares for the deer and what to look out for around the ancient estate.